In April 2013, WordPress installations around the world were subjected to global-scale brute force attacks.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-There’s No Reason To Avoid Choosing WordPress
+There’s No Reason Not To Use WordPress

 WordPress Security – Tips